Visiting hours and a visitors list will be determined prior to holidays.

 Patients are encouraged to write letters; assistance is provided if necessary.
 Outgoing and incoming mail is not censored.
 For the protection and safety of the patient, all packages are opened in the presence of hospital staff.

 Money: Patients may have money to make telephone calls or to purchase snacks from the vending machines, Snack Shack, or Patient Dining Room.
 Large amounts of money are discouraged.
 Families and friends are encouraged to send money by cashier’s check or money order to the patient’s account in the Business Office.
 Please do not send cash.
 The cashier’s check or money order should be written as follows:

 When visiting, families and friends may deposit money into the patient’s account in the Business Office at the Administration Building (Bldg.
 21).
 Upon discharge, the patient may withdraw any money remaining in the account.

-Telephone calls and Calling Cards: Patients have access to telephones.
-There are few payphones on the hospital campus; therefore, we encourage the use of calling cards.
-Families and friends may send calling cards, or the patient may purchase one at The Gift Shop located inside Building 71.
+Telephone calls and Calling Cards: Patients do have access to telephones.
+We encourage the use of calling cards for patients whose families/friends are long distance.
+Families and friends may send calling cards.
 Social workers will provide opportunities and assistance for patients to make telephone calls.

 Patient Identification Numbers: We are committed to sharing a patient’s progress with family members, but we must also protect the patient's right to privacy.
 The sharing of information is limited to individuals authorized by the patient and/or the patient’s listed correspondent.
 When contacting the Child/Adolescent Unit (Oak Circle Center) or the Medical Psychiatry Unit, a Patient Identification Number is required to receive information regarding a patient’s status.
 The social worker will provide the correspondent with this number upon admission.
 Family members are encouraged to protect the confidentiality of this number.